 Training directly related to an employee’s job

-As can be seen, there is essentially a presumption that time spent by employees attending meetings, seminars, lectures, and training related to work should be counted as hours worked for purposes of minimum wage and overtime under the FLSA.
+As can be seen, there is essentially a presumption that time spent by employees attending meetings and training related to work are considered mandatory and should be counted as hours worked for purposes of minimum wage and overtime under the FLSA.
 However, the presumption can be overcome when the four requirements discussed above are met.
 If you are uncertain whether meeting, seminar, lecture, or training time should be compensated, it may be worth consulting with a lawyer who specializes in employment law to avoid or limit liability.

 Below are links to other topics covered in our FLSA – Hours Worked series: